How much does it cost?

 If you are aged 18 years or older - YES

-If you are an adult and do not already hold an Enhanced Disclosure Certificate, issued through the F.A. or a County F.A. (other organisations are NOT acceptable) then the application will be submitted as part of the course (cost=£12).
+If you are an adult and do not already hold an Enhanced Disclosure Certificate, issued through the F.A. or a County F.A. (other organisations are NOT acceptable) then the application will be submitted as part of the course (cost=£15).
 It is valid for three years.
-Candidates who are current members of F.A.C.A. (the Football Association Coaches' Association) will already hold such a disclosure and will not need another unless it is about to expire.
+Candidates who are current members of the Football Association Licensed Coaches' Club will already hold such a disclosure and will not need another unless it is about to expire.

 How can I get equipped to start out as a referee?

-What is FAMOA?
+What is the RA-FA?

 What is the Referees' Association?